Skip to main content

 The brain is divided into several regions, each with specific functions, including the cerebrum, cerebellum, and brainstem.

-• Which of the following are functions of the temporal lobe?
+• What are the functions of the temporal lobe?

 The temporal lobe is involved in auditory processing, language comprehension, and memory.

-• Which of the following is not a division of the nervous system?
+• Which structure is not a division of the nervous system?

 The limbic system is not a division of the nervous system; it is a functional system within the brain.